blevok/ClipCop/README.md

 ### Disclaimer :

-ClipCop and/or the developer is not responsible for any loss or damage of any kind, and is intended only as a helpful utility with no liability or guarantee.
+ClipCop and/or the developer are not responsible for any loss or damage of any kind, and this is intended only as a helpful utility with no liability or guarantee.

 ------------------------------